-Without options, the name and value of each shell variable are displayed in a format that can be reused as input.
+Without options, the name and value of each shell variable are displayed in a format that can be reused as input for setting or resetting the currently-set variables.
+Read-only variables cannot be reset.
+In posix mode, only shell variables are listed.
 The output is sorted according to the current locale.
 When options are specified, they set or unset shell attributes.
-Any arguments remaining after the options are processed are treated as values for the positional parameters and are assigned, in order, to 1, 2, ... n.
+Any arguments remaining after the options are processed are treated as values for the positional parameters and are assigned, in order, to $\$1, \$2, \dots, \$n$.
 Options, if specified, have the following meanings:

 - -a Automatically mark variables and functions which are modified or created for export to the environment of subsequent commands. - -b Report the status of terminated background jobs immediately, rather than before the next primary prompt.
 This is effective only when job control is enabled. - -e Exit immediately if a simple command (see SHELL GRAMMAR above) exits with a non-zero status.
-The shell does not exit if the command that fails is part of the command list immediately following a while or until keyword, part of the test in an if statement, part of a && or | | list, or if the command's return value is being inverted via!.
+The shell does not exit if the command that fails is part of the command list immediately following a while or until keyword, part of the test in an if statement, part of a && or ii list, or if the command's return value is being inverted via !.
 A trap on ERR, if set, is executed before the shell exits.

-- f Disable pathname expansion. - -h Remember the location of commands as they are looked up for execution.
+- -f Disable pathname expansion. - -h Remember the location of commands as they are looked up for execution.
 This is enabled by default. - -k All arguments in the form of assignment statements are placed in the environment for a command, not just those that precede the command name. - -m Monitor mode.
 Job control is enabled.
 This option is on by default for interactive shells on systems that support it (see JOB CONTROL above).
 Background processes run in a separate process group and a line containing their exit status is printed upon their completion. - -n Read commands but do not execute them.
 This may be used to check a shell script for syntax errors.
 This is ignored by interactive shells.

+'''

 -o option-name

+'''